-Date of first appointment:July 19, 2018Date of expiry of term of office:2021 GMMember of the Governance Committee
+Date of first appointment: July 19, 2018

+Member of the Governance Committee

 Philippe de Rovira is Chief Financial Officer of Groupe PSA, Member of the Executive Committee.

 He graduated from ESSEC Business School.

 He began his career in Groupe PSA in 1998 as an internal auditor, following which he held a number of financial or commercial positions including Head of Group Control.
 From August 1, 2017 to August 1, 2018 he was Vice President Finance, Chief Financial Officer and Member of the Management Board of Opel Automobiles GmbH.